wangguan1995/PaddleScience/examples/cylinder/3d_unsteady_discrete/baseline/README.md

 ### Constructing the neural net

 Now the PDE part is almost done, we move on to constructing the neural net.
-It's straightforward to define a fully connected network by creating a `psci.network.FCNet` object.
+It's straightforward to define a fully connected network by creating a `ppsci.network.FCNet` object.
 Following is how we create an FFN of 5 hidden layers with 20 neurons on each, using hyperbolic tangent as the activation function.

 ```
-net = psci.network.FCNet(
+net = ppsci.network.FCNet(
     num_ins=2,
     num_outs=3,
     num_layers=5,